Transfer of unused RNRB: the brought-forward allowance: method of calculation

 - The first step is to identify each amount available to be carried forward from the death of a spouse or civil partner of the person.
 This is the amount of unused RNRB in their estate.

-- This amount is expressed as a percentage of the residential enhancement at the death of the deceased spouse or civil partner.
+- This unused amount is then expressed as a percentage of the residential enhancement (IHTM46022) that applied at that earlier death.

-- If the total percentage is greater than 100%, this percentage is limited to 100%.
+- If this total percentage is greater than 100%, the percentage is limited to 100%.
 The brought-forward allowance is this percentage of the residential enhancement at the date of the survivor’s death.

-On Paul’s death in June 2018 a claim is made by his personal representatives to use Linda’s unused RNRB.
-Since she left a QRI valued at £30,000 to her daughter, the value of Linda’s unused RNRB will be reduced by this amount:
+On Paul’s death in June 2018 a claim is made by his personal representatives to transfer Linda’s unused RNRB.
+Since she left a QRI valued at £30,000 to her daughter, Linda’s estate used some of the available RNRB and her unused RNRB is reduced by this amount:

 |Chargeable value of Linda’s estate||£130,000|

 So in this example there is £20,000 of unused RNRB which, as a percentage of the residential enhancement at Linda’s date of death, is £20,000 ÷ £100,000 = 20%.
 On Paul’s death the residential enhancement at that time, £125,000, is multiplied by 20% to give a value of £25,000 for the brought-forward allowance.

 There is also £225,000 of Linda’s £325,000 NRB which was unused and is available to transfer (IHTM43000).

 Fred’s wife died in 2009.
 She had no residence in her estate, which was valued at £20,000 when she died.
 As her estate used no RNRB, it is all available to carry forward.
 The brought forward allowance will be 100% of the residential enhancement available when Fred dies.

 Joyce had been pre-deceased by two husbands (John and Allen) when she dies in 2020, at which time the residential enhancement is £175,000.